MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Configuring-Web-Services-to-Use-SSL--SOAP-and-OData-.md

 6. If you are not working on the computer running [!INCLUDE[nav_server](includes/nav_server_md.md)], then copy the .pfx to the [!INCLUDE[nav_server](includes/nav_server_md.md)] computer.

 > [!IMPORTANT]
 >  To avoid validation errors, make sure that the certificate that you create and self\-sign has the same name as the host name, which is accessed from all the remote machines.
-The machine name is specified in “**CN\=\<machine name\>**”.
-If you use the *http:\/\/hostname:Port\/NAVserver\/* link to access your Microsoft Dynamics NAV service, then you should specify the –n “CN\=hostname” flag to the `makecert` command instead.
+The machine name is specified in “**CN=\<machine name\>**”.
+If you use the *http:\/\/hostname:Port\/NAVserver\/* link to access your Microsoft Dynamics NAV service, then you should specify the –n “CN=hostname” flag to the `makecert` command instead.

 ##  <a name="Importing"></a> Importing the SSL Certificate into the Local Computer Store of the Microsoft Dynamics NAV Server computer
  Once you obtain a certificate, you must import it into the local computer store on the computer running [!INCLUDE[nav_server](includes/nav_server_md.md)].
 The certificate file will have the extension .cer or .pfx.